neha9t/magara/README.md

 ## Getting started

 > :bulb: Psst, are you looking a guide that covers how to help Mağara?
 [Here we go](.github/CONTRIBUTING.md)!

+> :bulb: Hey nerd, check out wiki page.
+You will find what you want.

 ### Prerequisites